Losing a loved one is never easy.

 Funeral insurance (often called final expense insurance) is an affordable way to ensure your family would not have to shoulder the financial burden after you pass and provides them peace of mind.

 In this article, we will discuss the benefits of life insurance and how it can help with funeral planning in Canada.
-We will also look at the burial costs or funerals cost associated with a traditional burial and various alternative funeral options.
+We will also look at the burial costs or funerals cost associated with a traditional funeral and various alternative funeral options.

 What is the cost of a funeral in Canada?

 As for a disposition, there are a few options including a burial and cremation in a crematory.
 Cremation is typically less expensive than burial.
-A burial cost in Canada is typically between $5,000 and $10,000.
+A traditional burial cost in Canada is typically between $5,000 and $10,000.
 Cremations, on the other hand, cost between $2,000 and $5,000.

 Average Funeral Costs by Province